Why Chloroplast Are Found Only In Plant Cell

 3. Understanding Photosynthetic Regulation: Scientists are working to understand how photosynthesis is regulated in response to environmental factors, such as light intensity, temperature, and carbon dioxide concentration.
 This knowledge could be used to develop strategies for optimizing photosynthesis in different environments.

 4. Improving Rubisco: Rubisco is the enzyme responsible for carbon fixation in the Calvin cycle.
-However, it is notoriously inefficient, as it can also bind to oxygen in a process called photorespiration.
+Still, it is notoriously inefficient, as it can also bind to oxygen in a process called photorespiration.
 Researchers are trying to engineer Rubisco to be more efficient and less prone to photorespiration.

 Tips and Expert Advice